• OpenEEmeter Methods

 CDD: 50-90

-Model Selection Criteria In CalTRACK 1.0, model selection criteria involved:
+In CalTRACK 1.0, model selection criteria involved:

 In CalTRACK 2.0, we intend to eliminate the p-value screen and select models strictly on the adjusted R squared.
 We suggest this change because the p-value screen does not increase our model fit and we lose valuable information on estimators when we drop them due to high p-values, as well as eliminating many weather-sensitive model fits.